-Make sure there is sufficient clearance all around the unit for cooling, wiring and maintenance purposes.
-To conserve panel space, the VMX Series - BP models were designed for close vertical clearances of only 1 inch (25mm) on either side.
-A minimum horizontal clearance of 4" (100 mm) on the top and bottom is necessary to maximize effective airflow and cooling.
+Make sure there is sufficient clearance all around the unit for cooling, wiring, and maintenance purposes.
+To conserve panel space, the VMX2 Series - BP models were designed for close clearances of only 1 inch (25mm) on either side.
+A minimum clearance of 4 inches (100 mm) on the top and bottom is necessary to maximize effective airflow and cooling.
 Also the unit must be installed with its heat sink ribs oriented vertically and running parallel to the mounting surface.
 Keep in mind that these are minimums.
-Wiring may require more clearance, particularly on the bottom.
+NEC or local codes may require more clearance, particularly for the power terminals.

-Figure 2.5: VMX minimum mounting clearances
+Figure 2.5: VMX2 minimum mounting clearances